T-84: Variants

 The first serially produced T-84 variant.
-New welded turret and Shtora-1 countermeasures suite, new electronics, new main gun, new armor, and 1,200 hp (895 kW) 6TD-2 diesel engine.
-In 2000, the Object 478DU9 was renamed to BM Oplot instead of T-84.
-Due to this, there are now several correct names, being T-84, BM Oplot, and BM Oplot zr (model) 1999 and 2000.
+It features a new welded turret and Varta active protection system, similar to the Shtora-1 countermeasures suite, new electronics, Ukrainian produced version of the 2A46M-1 known as the KBA-3, new armor, and the 1,200 hp (895 kW) 6TD-2E diesel engine.
+In 2004, the Object 478DU9 was renamed to BM Oplot instead of T-84.
+Due to this, there are now several correct names, with T-84 referring specifically only to the earlier models of the vehicle and BM Oplot and BM Oplot zr (model) 1999 and 2000 being more proper names.